OpenMined/syft-extras/docs/syft-event.md

 6. **Configure cleanup appropriately** - Balance file retention with disk space usage
 7. **Monitor cleanup statistics** - Track cleanup performance and adjust intervals as needed
 8. **Use user-specific directories** - Leverage the new directory structure for better organization
+9. **Built-in duplicate prevention** - The system automatically prevents processing the same request multiple times by checking for existing response files

 ## Security